 If you need a crown for an anterior or premolar tooth, Dr. Thomas offers e.max, which has high-strength lithium disilicate as the foundation.
 Dr. Thomas’s master ceramist will finish the outer layer of the crown with porcelain.
 Your crown will have highly aesthetic color, translucence, and gloss that matches your natural teeth.

-- Strength – Zirconium dioxide is so extraordinarily strong that it’s referred to as ceramic steel.
+- Strength – Zirconia is so extraordinarily strong that it’s referred to as ceramic steel.

-- Metal free – There is virtually no risk of metal allergies or sensitivities.
+- Metal free – There is no risk of metal allergies or sensitivities.

-- Versatility – A ceramist can adapt it to match the opacity or translucency of your natural teeth.
+- Versatility – Zirconia is available in a variety of translucencies to match the opacity or translucency of your natural teeth.